smol-ai/GodMode/README.md

 ## windows builds

-by default we're mac only - i only have a mac sorry.
+by default we're mac only - i only have a mac sorry. (we are seeking a "Windows Maintainer"!)

 i think you can run